Categorical Thinking about Interest Rates

 Abstract

-Rational expectations imply that the current long-term interest rate should already incorporate public knowledge of anticipated increases in short rates.
-Yet, there is a widespread misconception that expected future shifts in the short rate forecast corresponding future movements in the long rate.
-We hypothesize that people lump short- and long-term interest rates into the coarse category of ``interest rates,’’ leading to overestimation of their comovement.
-We show that categorical thinking about interest rates is evident even among professional forecasters and distorts the real behavior of borrowers and investors.
-Expectations of rising short rates prompt homebuyers and firms to rush to lock in long-term debt before further increases in long rates, reducing the effectiveness of monetary policy.
-Investors are also less willing to hold long-term bonds because they anticipate future increases in long rates.
-The increase in supply and decrease in demand for long-term debt cause long rates to overreact to changes in short rates, and can help explain the excess volatility puzzle in long rates.
+We identify a common misconception that expected future changes in short-term interest rates predict corresponding future changes in long-term interest rates.
+People forecast similar shapes for the paths of short and long rates over the next four quarters.
+This is a mistake because long rates should already incorporate public information about future short rates and do not positively comove with expected changes in short rates.
+We hypothesize that people group short- and long-term interest rates into the coarse category of “interest rates,” leading to overestimation of their comovement.
+We show that this categorical thinking persists even among professional forecasters and distorts the real behavior of borrowers and investors.
+Expectations of rising short rates drive households and firms to rush to lock in long-term debt before further increases in long rates, reducing the effectiveness of forward guidance in monetary policy.
+Investors sell long-term bonds because they anticipate future increases in long rates.
+The result- ing increase in supply and decrease in demand for long-term debt cause long rates to overreact to expected changes in short rates, and can help explain the excess volatility puzzle in long rates.

 Presentation